 Published by Joanie Schirm

 Joanie Schirm won the 2013 Global Ebook Award for Best Biography for her book: Adventurers Against Their Will.
-The companion book: My Dear Boy: The Discovery of a Lifetime will be published soon.
+Potomac Books will publish the second book, her father’s epic WWII tale, My Dear Boy: A World War II Story of Escape, Exile, and Revelation on March 1, 2019.
 Joanie is an award-winning writer, photographer, community activist, and retired Orlando, Florida businesswoman.
 The daughter of Dr. and Mrs. Oswald Holzer, she grew up on a sandy barrier island on the Space Coast of Florida, a place where extraordinary memories are made and pelicans soar.
 A sought after public speaker, she is internationally known for her highly successful leadership role in Orlando’s hosting of FIFA’s 1994 World Cup USA 1994.
 She is the proud parent of two adult children, Kelly and Derick, and lives in Orlando with her husband, Roger Neiswender.
 Her books can be purchased here.